Code-the-Dream-School/node-essentials/assignments/assignment5-sqlintro.md

 In this assignment, you will modify your existing Express application to use PostgreSQL instead of in-memory storage.
 You'll transform your working Express app that stores data in memory to one that persists data in a real database.

 **Prologue:**
-Right now you are using `memoryStore.js` to store users and a list of tasks for each.
-For this assignment, you want to eliminate all use of `memoryStore.js`, and read and write from the database instead.
+Right now you are using globals to store users and a list of tasks for each.
+For this assignment, you want to eliminate all use of `global.users` and `global.tasks`, and read and write from the database instead.
 The REST calls your application supports should still work the same way, so that your Postman tests don't need to change.

 ## Prerequisites
 - Completed previous lessons with a working Express application